-isotropic thermoelastic overall behavior90, compare, e.g., Ptashnyk and Seguin (2016), whereas the other fiber arrangements shown in fig. 6.8 have tetragonal (PS0,CS7,CS8) or monoclinic (MS5) overall symmetry.
-In the elastoplastic and damage regimes the macroscopic symmetries of the fiber arrangements are degraded for most load cases, compare fig. 6.9, and hexagonal arrangements are not transversally isotropic with respect to ultimate strength.
-This behavior is due to the low symmetry of the distributions of the plastic strains in the matrix (and, as a consequence, the strain hardening state), which depend on the load history a given point has undergone.
+isotropic thermoelastic overall behavior90, compare, e.g., Ptashnyk and Seguin (2016), whereas the other fiber arrangements shown in fig. 6.8 have tetragonal (PS0.CS7.CS8) or orthotropic (MS5) overall symmetry.
+In the elastoplastic and damage regimes the macroscopic symmetries of hexagonal and square fiber arrangements are degraded, compare fig. 6.9, hexagonal arrangements ceasing to be strictly transversally isotropic with respect to yield and ultimate strength.
+This behavior is due to the lower symmetry of the distributions of stresses and strains in the matrix (which in the nonlinear regime depend on the load history a given material point has undergone).
+Such effects become more pronounced for matrices with decreasing strain hardening of the matrix.
 In many cases simple periodic microgeometries do not provide satisfactory descriptions of fiber-reinforced materials, most of which show at least some randomness in the fiber positions.
 Much improved models can be obtained by periodic multi-fiber unit cells that employ quasi-random fiber positions.
-Such models can either use symmetry B.C.s, compare the cell shown in fig. 6.10, which is based on the work of Nakamura and Suresh (1993), or periodicity B.C.s (Moulinec and Suquet, 1997; Gusev et al., 2000; Zeman and Šejnoha, 2007).
+Such models can either use symmetry B.C.s, compare the cell shown in fig. 6.10, which is based on the work of Nakamura and Suresh (1993), or periodicity B.C.s (Moulinec and Suquet, 1997; Gusev et al., 2000; Zeman and Sejnoha, 2007).
 With growing computer power multi-fiber unit cells have become a standard tool for periodic homogenization of continuously reinforced composites.